collective/rapido.plone/docs/reference/blocks.rst

 .html, .py and .yaml.

 The .html file contains the layout of the block.
-It is regular html, and dynamic elements are enclosed in brackets.
+It is regular html, and dynamic elements are enclosed in curly brackets.
 Example:

 .. code-block:: html